Probabilistic Analysis of Edge Elimination for Euclidean TSP: Introduction

 For a Lebesgue measurable set $C\subseteq [0,1]^2$ let the Lebesgue measure of $C$ be denoted by $\lambda(C)$.
 Moreover, for two points $x,y\in \R^2$ let $\dist(x,y)$ be the Euclidean distance between $x$ and $y$.
 Similarly, if $x\in \R^2$ and $g$ is a line in the Euclidean plane, let $\dist(x,g)$ be the Euclidean distance of $x$ to the line $g$.
 For an event $E$ let $E^c$ denote the complementary event of $E$.

-\begin{defi} An instance of the \textsc{Euclidean TSP} consists of a set of vertices $\{v_1,\dots,v_{n}\}\subset \R^2$.
+\begin{definition} An instance of the 2-dimensional \textsc{Euclidean TSP} consists of a set of vertices $\{v_1,\dots,v_{n}\}\subset \R^2$.
 Consider the weighted complete graph $K_n$ with $V(K_n)=\{v_1,\dots,v_{n}\}$, where the cost of an edge $c_{pq}$ is given by $\dist(p,q)$.
-The task is then to find a Hamiltonian cycle, i.e., a cycle that visits every vertex exactly once, of minimal length. \end{defi}
+The 2-dimensional \textsc{Euclidean TSP} asks to find a Hamiltonian cycle, i.e., a cycle that visits every vertex exactly once, of minimal length. \end{definition}